European Masters: Technology for Translation and Interpreting (EMTTI)

 PI: Dr Emad Mohamed

 The field of Cultural Analytics seeks to use advanced technology (Natural Language Processing, Machine Learning, Network Analysis among other things to get better insights into human culture.
 This includes history, art, and human creativity.
-Our proposal on Arabic Cultural Analytics was rated A by the Qatar National Research Fund, and we were awarded $ 500,000.
 The project seeks to digitize, annotate, and create computational tools for the Arabic press from its inception until circa 1950.